Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

-A Bayes linear emulator is a fast statistical approximation of the systems biology model built using a set of model runs, providing an expected value for the model output at a particular point $ x $, along with a corresponding uncertainty estimate reflecting our beliefs about the uncertainty in the approximation \cite{BLA, BLS}.
-The main advantage of emulation is its computational efficiency relative to other techniques for analysing computer models: often an emulator is several orders of magnitude faster to evaluate than the model it is mimicking.
-Emulation has been successfully applied across a variety of scientific disciplines such as climate science \cite{HMERCMPS, SECMP, GFDEMEP}, cosmology \cite{PSGF, CUII, BLAICM}, epidemiology \cite{BECDEMI, BHMCIDM}, oil reservoir modelling \cite{CSBS, BLUAORBMCE} as well as systems biology \cite{BUCSBM}.
+A Bayes linear emulator is a fast statistical approximation of the systems biology model built using a set of model runs, providing an expected value for the model output at a particular point $ x $, along with a corresponding uncertainty estimate reflecting our beliefs about the uncertainty in the approximation \citep{BLA, BLS}.
+The main advantage of emulation is its computational efficiency: often an emulator is several orders of magnitude faster to evaluate than the model it is mimicking.
+Emulation has been successfully applied across a variety of scientific disciplines such as climate science \citep{SECMP, GFDEMEP}, cosmology \citep{PSGF, CUII}, epidemiology \citep{BECDEMI}, humanitarian relief \citep{MECSMSD}, as well as systems biology \citep{BUCSBM}.

-We represent each output $ i $ in emulator form as \cite{GFBUA}:
+We index by $ i = 1,...,q $ the output components of the model.
+Each output component of the model $ f_i(x) $ can be represented in emulator form as presented by \citet{GFBUA}: